 It is also the intent of this policy to communicate that all debt agreements obligating the County be discussed with and/or notification be provided to an appropriate level representative within the Finance Department prior to execution.
-Appropriate level representative will be the Treasurer, Assistant Director of Finance or the County Finance Director.
-This policy will be reviewed periodically to ensure applicability and feasibility of its content taking into consideration best County interest, subjectable laws, industry best practices and fiduciary responsibility.
+Appropriate level representative will be the Treasurer, Assistant Director of Finance or the County CFO.